FantasyInternet/FantasyInternet.github.io/api.md

 ### Process handling
     setStepInterval(milliseconds) // Set to -1 to only step on input. loadProcess(wasmBinary$): processID
+    processStatus(processID): state // 1=initializing, 2=ready, -1=error
     stepProcess(processID)
     callbackProcess(processID, tableIndex [, params...]): [returnValue]
     killProcess(processID)
     transferMemory(fromPID, fromOffset, length, toPID, toOffset)

 The `boot.wasm` file can load and run other `.wasm`-files.
-Any functions exported by `boot.wasm` that starts with `"api."` will be importable by any process it loads.
+Any functions exported by `boot.wasm` that starts with `"env."` will be importable by any process it loads.

 ### Math
     (import "Math" "random" (func $random (result f32)))